near-ndc/gwg/specs/spec-1-kudos.md

 <!-- List the challenge(s) being solved by this widget.
 What is the problem? -->

 The specific purpose of the Kudos widget is to crowd source reputation through gamification.
-Kudos needs to foster recognition and celebrations of individuals, nodes, projects, workgroups or collectives for their contribution to NEAR.
+Kudos needs to foster recognition and celebrations of individuals for their contribution to NEAR (in the context of nodes, projects, workgroups, collectives, etc).

 ### Context / Background